 Check Your Thermostat

 Make sure that your thermostat is switched over to ‘heating’ mode.
 Check and change the batteries if your thermostat is battery-operated.
+If there is warm air coming out of your vents and just not hitting the temperature that you set it to, the system could be operating, just unable to reach the desired thermostat setting.

 Check Your Circuit Breaker